arthi2900/app1/docs/prd.md

 - Can create exams directly for any class and subject without approval requirement
 - Can create exams from school question bank without approval\n- Can approve or reject school-level exams submitted by teachers
 - Can view all exams (practice and school-level) created by teachers and self in their school
-- Can view exam details, settings, and questions
-- Can view student participation and results
+- **Can view student allocation list with attendance status for all exams in their school**\n- Can view exam details, settings, and questions\n- Can view student participation and results
 - Can view exam analytics and reports
 - Can export exam results and analytics
-- Cannot edit or delete exams created by teachers
-- Cannot grade exams created by teachers
+- Cannot edit or delete exams created by teachers\n- Cannot grade exams created by teachers
 - Cannot publish or unpublish results for teacher-created exams
 - Cannot extend exam time or end exam early for teacher-created exams
 - Read-only access to teacher-created exam data